Srinu-sara/freshfood/README.md

 ✨ Features

-Interactive Product Grid: A responsive grid that showcases all available produce with images, names, and prices.
+1. Interactive Product Grid: A responsive grid that showcases all available produce with images, names, and prices.

-Dynamic Shopping Cart: A slide-in sidebar cart that updates in real-time as users add or remove items.
+2. Dynamic Shopping Cart: A slide-in sidebar cart that updates in real-time as users add or remove items.

-Live Calculation: The cart automatically calculates the quantity of each item and the total price.
+3. Live Calculation: The cart automatically calculates the quantity of each item and the total price.

-Clean & Modern UI: Styled with Tailwind CSS for a professional and fully responsive design that works on all devices.
+4. Clean & Modern UI: Styled with Tailwind CSS for a professional and fully responsive design that works on all devices.

-Self-Contained: The entire application runs from a single HTML file with no external dependencies beyond the Tailwind CSS CDN.
+5. Self-Contained: The entire application runs from a single HTML file with no external dependencies beyond the Tailwind CSS CDN.

 🛠️ Technologies Used

-1.HTML5: For the core structure and content.
+1. HTML5: For the core structure and content.

-2.Tailwind CSS: For all styling, providing a utility-first and responsive design.
+2. Tailwind CSS: For all styling, providing a utility-first and responsive design.

-3.JavaScript (ES6): For all client-side logic, including rendering products and managing the shopping cart state.
+3. JavaScript (ES6): For all client-side logic, including rendering products and managing the shopping cart state.